smgroves/mazebox/README.rst

 Dependencies
 ---------------------

+The ``dropkick`` python package will need to be installed, as seen `here <https://github.com/KenLauLab/dropkick>`_.
 The ``graph-tool`` python package will need to be installed.
 This can be installed with `Conda`, `homebrew`, etc as seen `here <https://git.skewed.de/count0/graph-tool/-/wikis/installation-instructions>`_.

 All other dependencies will be installed with this package.

-The ``dropkick`` python package will also need to be installed.

 Mazebox Usage:
 ~~~~~~~~~~~~~~~~~~~~~~~~